Last updated on 6 May, 2023

 Dogs are not allowed in the national park, not even to stay in your car while you explore the park.
-However, if you can leave your dog in your caravan or with your rig or you have arranged dog sitting, I would strongly encourage you to spend some time exploring the national park.
+However, if you can find an option for your dog, I would strongly encourage you to spend some time exploring the national park.

-A vehicle pass is required to visit the park and is best purchased online here.
+A vehicle pass is required to visit the park and is best purchased online.

 Ikara-Flinders Ranges National Park has several walks, the most famous being St Marys Peak, the highest peak on the rim of Wilpena Pound.
 As dog owners, we try to balance the time we leave Chika and what gives us the best ‘value’ for our time when we visit any national park.
 We opted not to do the 22-kilometre St Marys Peak track and instead did a 1 hour walk and a 5-hour drive.

 One early morning we did the Arkaroo Rock Walk.
 An easy-moderate (the ground is rocky and uneven) one-hour loop walk (despite the sign saying 2 hrs) with views of Aboriginal rock art.
 For this walk, we were able to park just outside the national park and leave Chika to sleep in our car in the cool of the morning.

 Another day we took a drive along the Bunyeroo Gorge, Brachina Gorge and Geological Trails as this gave us the ability to see a big chunk of the park in the shortest amount of time.
 It took us 5 hours to do the drive and along the way, we stopped at breathtaking lookouts, drove through stunning gorges and joyfully spotted a Yellow-Footed Rock Wallaby, an absolute highlight.
 As dog owners, we did the drive in winter, at first light, and returned to camp by lunchtime.